 American Sign Language (ASL) is utilized by the deaf community as its primary mode of communication.
 However, deaf and hard of hearing individuals are often at risk for receiving inadequate treatment especially in healthcare due to communication barriers in a hearing centric society.
 Even though federal laws mandate hospitals to provide interpreters, a majority of hospitals opt to use web-based video remote interpreting (VRI), which cause problems with communication between hearing physicians and hard of hearing patients due to issues such as poor video call quality, and lack of space in more crowded hospitals for the patient to sign and see the interpreter \cite{james_theyre_2022}.
 The poor quality of VRI services can be problematic, especially in emergencies where the patient needs immediate care.
 Thus, ongoing research in accurate, real time ASL interpreting models is vital.

 ASL has its own unique linguistic structure and rules that dictate the meaning of individual signs and how to construct certain sentences.
 For instances, individual sign meaning and sentence formation is determined by five parameters: hand shape, palm orientation, facial expression, movement, and location relative to the body \cite{baker-shenk_american_1980}.
-A majority of current ASL interpreting models are essentially based on a signer's hand shape, hand location relative to the body, and palm orientation.
-These models perform ideally at isolating sign meanings even within continuous cases such as sentences, but this often leads to a limited set of signs that the model can interpret (\cite{vogler_asl_1998},\cite{taskiran_real-time_2018}).
+A majority of current ASL interpreting models are essentially based on a signer's hand shape.
+These models perform ideally at isolating sign meanings, but this often leads to a limited set of signs that the model can interpret (\cite{vogler_asl_1998}, \cite{taskiran_real-time_2018}).
 Furthermore, these models perform poorly on more complex structures such as sentences and questions because the model is aimed towards interpreting individual signs instead of interpreting the meaning of entire sentences or questions.
-This could be due to the lack of integrating facial expression recognition since facial cues are crucial in determining what type of sentence or question is being signed.
+In cases where sentences have the same hand gestures but different meanings, the only way to differentiate these sentences is by facial cues.
+For example, "Are you hungry?" and "You are hungry" have the same hand gestures done in the same sequence and the only way to differentiate the two sentences is by raising eyebrows to indicate a yes or no question \cite{nguyen_facial_2012}.
+Thus, the lack of integrating facial expression recognition can cause poor performance in more complex structures.